 “I am from Tennessee and I voted Already.”

-After telling out of state college students not to vote in their “home town” he tells them people died to give them that right.
-Actually, no New Hampshire Democrats died to give them the right to vote in a state that does not include their home town.
-All they did was use their majority to water down the rules to legalize the stuffing of local ballot boxes with the left leaning votes of out of state college students.
+After telling out of state college students not to vote in their “home town,” he tells them people died to give them that right.
+No New Hampshire Democrats had to die to let them vote in a state that does not include their home town.
+All they did was use their majority to water down the rules to legalize the stuffing of local ballot boxes with the left-leaning votes of out of state college students.

 Side note: This guy is running for office with the support and defense of many New Hampshire Democrats.

 Making it legal does not change the fundamental issue at hand.
-It makes it impossible for actual residents to choose their own candidates or to ensure that warrants, spending, any measure on their local ballot, passed or failed because of the will of the people who truly live there.
+It makes it impossible for actual residents to choose their candidates or to ensure that warrants, spending, any measure on their local ballot, passed or failed because of the will of the people who genuinely live there.

-Republicans have tried to give that voice back to you, by simply asking people to commit to living here before voting like they do; and to demonstrate some evidence of that commitment before they vote to spend New Hampshire residents money or to select candidates who will have the same power.
-And before you say it….those out of state college students have not been denied their right to vote.
+Republicans have tried to give that voice back to you, by merely asking people to commit to living here before voting as if they do; and to demonstrate some evidence of that commitment before they vote to spend New Hampshire residents money or to select candidates who will have the same power.
+And before you say it, those out of state college students have not been denied their right to vote.
 No one died in vain to protect that.
-They can vote absentee, in their own home town, just like everyone in the military and military families have done for years, when they have volunteered to be someplace else in the world.
+They can vote absentee, in their own home town, just like everyone in the military and military families has done for years, when they have volunteered to be someplace else in the world.